-Most people are unprepared because they simply get apathetic about their mortgage and forget to check their rate on a regular basis.
+Most people are unprepared because they simply get apathetic about their mortgage and forget to check their rate regularly.

-The fact is that the lender will not notify you when your rate has risen.
+The lender will not notify you when your rate has risen.

-The simplest step you can take is to call a mortgage broker to find out if you’re eligible for a cheaper rate with another lender.
+The simplest step is to call a mortgage broker to find out if you’re eligible for a cheaper rate with another lender.

-The best mortgage brokers are there with you even after you settle your home loan.
+The best mortgage brokers are there with you even after settling your home loan.

 Call on 1300 889 743 or fill in our free assessment form and let one of our expert mortgage brokers assess your situation in full.

-We can guide you through the right steps that will prepare you for an interest rise, whether it is through refinancing or simply managing your home loan more effectively.
+We can guide you through the right steps to prepare you for rising interest rates, whether it is through refinancing or simply managing your home loan more effectively.